 I had a lumpectomy.
 My oncologist says I need to have radiation and then take hormone therapy for five years.
 Why do I need both?

 Radiation is designed to kill off any errant tumor cells that remain after surgery.
 Hormone therapy is used to prevent or arrest the development of future breast cancer by keeping estrogen from getting into tumor cells.
 By adding both radiation and hormone therapy to lumpectomy, your doctors are trying to give you more insurance against a recurrence.
-You can learn more about the different types of radiation here.
 You can read more about hormone therapy here.